-The study of investment behavior, specifically in the private sector, results from the fact that this is a typically endogenous variable and from the observation that the adoption of specific economic actions in the market will increase the relative importance of productivity in the creation of aggregated capital.
-Particularly important dimensions of this problem are related to measuring the effects of macro-economic instability on the levels of investments in the private sector, and the identification of the type of relationship that exists between public investment and private investment.
+The study of investment behavior, specifically in the private sector, results from the fact that this is a typically endogenous variable and from the observation that the adoption of specific economic actions in the market will increase the relative importance of productivity and the technology impact in the creation of aggregated capital.
+Particularly important dimensions of this problem are related to measuring the effects of macroeconomic instability on the levels of investments in the private sector, and the identification of the type of relationship that exists between public investment and private investment.